-- A phoneme is the sound a letter or group of letters make. - There are 44 phonemes. - We all need to use the same language and enunciation for each sound. - Some sounds are bouncy and some are stretchy. https://www.youtube.com/watch?v=TkXcabDUg7Q

-(sound pronunciation guide)
+- A phoneme is the sound a letter or group of letters make. - There are 44 phonemes. - We all need to use the same language and enunciation for each sound. - Some sounds are bouncy and some are stretchy. - Read Write Inc.: How to say the set one, set two and set three sounds (youtube.com) (sound pronunciation guide)